auth0/docs/articles/identity-labs/02-calling-an-api/exercise-03.md

 If you are using PowerShell in Windows and you see blank lines instead of the timestamp logging in the terminal, it could be the font color of the logs is the same than the background.
 As an alternative, you can run the API server from the Windows command line, or change the background color in PowerShell.
 :::

-You now have a web application calling an API with refresh capability!
+🎉 **You have completed Lab 2 by building a web application that calls an API with refresh capability!** 🎉

 <a href="/identity-labs/" class="btn btn-transparent">← All Identity Labs</a>